Crappie Fishing Under Docks: Must-Have Effortless Tips

 Live Minnows

-Live minnows often shine in colder water or when fish are pressured.
+Live minnows often shine in colder water or when fish are under pressure.
 Crappies that ignore artificial lures may still commit to a live bait presented naturally near cover.
-Minnows work because they provide scent, motion, and realism without requiring much from the fish.
+Minnows work because they provide scent, motion, and realism without requiring much effort from the fish.

 If you use live minnows, keep the presentation simple.
 Avoid excessive movement.
 Let the bait drift, suspend, or sit near the dock lanes where crappies naturally hold.